majnikool/tori2telegram/readme.md

 - The script includes functionality to automatically rotate the log file `tori2telegram.log` when it reaches a specified size limit, keeping the log management efficient.

-## Log File Management

-- Regularly check the size of `tori2telegram.log`.
-The script rotates this file automatically, but be mindful of the disk space used by archived logs.

 ## Important Notes

 - Adjust the sleep interval with caution to avoid server rate-limiting or high resource consumption.